Many North Americans are retiring in Panama. Why?

 The Panamanian government welcomes foreign retirees like no other.
 They want retirees to come down and spend their retirement checks.

-So they offer a pension visa program where people can live in Panama as long as they want – as long as they have $1,000 a month in income coming from social security and/or annuities plus another $250 per dependent.
-A married couple only needs a combined income of $1,000 and if one invests at least $100,000 in real estate the income requirement drops to $750 a month.
+So they offer a pension visa program where people can live in Panama as long as they want – as long as they have $1,000 a month in income coming from social security and/or dividends and annuities plus another.
+That figure goes up $250 for every dependent on the application.
+A married couple only needs a combined income of $1,250 and if one invests at least $100,000 in real estate the income requirement drops to $750 a month.

 There are a number of organized relocation tours, many sponsored by International Living, which will take you around Panama showing interested people the country and explaining the process.

 But maybe the best part of retiring in Panama is their famous retiree discounts.
-Women over 55 and men over 60 can use these discounts if they can show citizenship or the i.d. card proving residency.
+Women over 55 and men over 60 can use these discounts if they can prove Panamanian citizenship or show the cedula – the i.d. card proving residency.

 The discounts cover 3 areas: services, medical and entertainment.